HL7/crmi-ig/input/pages/artifact-repository-service.md

 ##### Release

 The _release_ operation supports updating the status of an existing _draft_ artifact to _active_.
-The operation sets the _date_ element of the resource, but is otherwise not allowed to change any other elements of the artifact.
+The operation sets the _date_ element of the resource and pins versions of all direct and transitive references.
+Child artifacts (i.e. artifacts that _compose_ the existing artifact) are also Released, recursively.

+##### Draft
+The _draft_ operation supports the creation of a new draft version of an existing artifact in _active_ status.
+This operation creates a new resource with the same contents as the existing artifact, but with a status of draft and no version.
+It is an error to create multiple drafts of the same artifact by URL.
+##### Clone

+The _clone_ operation supports the creation of a new draft version of an existing artifact, regardless of status, with a new URL.
+This operation creates a new resource with the same contents as the existing artifact, but with a status of draft and not version, and the new URL.

 ##### Retire